vim-scripts/vim-stardict/README.md

 # vim-stardict

+Project maintained by <a href="http://phongvcao.com/" target="_blank">Phong V.
+Cao</a>

-A Vim plugin for looking up meaning of words inside Vim using the **StarDict Command-Line Version (SDCV)** dictionary program.
+A Vim plugin for looking up meaning of words inside Vim and Bash using the **StarDict Command-Line Version (SDCV)** dictionary program.

 In addition to opening a Vim split and populating it with the output of StarDict Command-Line Version (SDCV), **vim-stardict** takes advantage of Vim syntax